IrfanMuneer0290/Enterprise-Quality-Orchestrator/README.md

 - **MFA/OTP Bypass:** Architectural hooks for fetching codes via backend APIs.
 - **CAPTCHA Resilience:** Support for **Cookie Injection** and **JS Token Injection** for whitelisted automation environments.

+### 6. **Dockerized Infrastructure (NEW)
+-  The framework is fully containerized using Docker Compose.
+It spins up a standalone Selenium Grid (Hub + Chrome Node) automatically during execution, ensuring a consistent, "it--  works-on-my-machine" environment across local and cloud runners.

+### 7. **Thread-Safe Concurrent Execution (NEW)
+- Engineered with ThreadLocal, the DriverFactory supports high-speed parallel execution.
+This prevents session interference and allows multiple tests to run simultaneously, reducing total suite runtime by up to 70%.

 ---

 ## 🛠️ Tech Stack